e-candeloro/Vision-Robotic-Arm-Gesture-Recognition/README.md

 ## How this repository is organized

-In the Demo_1_RRbot_Control we implemented a first version of our project with a simpler 2 DOF robot.
+**NOTE**: In every folder, there are README.md files that contains all the instruction to follow for installing ROS and setting up correctly the workspaces.

-In the Demo_2_Panda_Control we implemented a second version of our project with a more complex robot and control with both the hand aperture and pose angles.
+- In the **Demo_1_RRbot_Control** we implemented a first version of our project with a simpler 2 DOF robot.

-In every folder, there are README files that contains all the instruction to follow for installing ROS and setting up correctly the workspaces.
+- In the **Demo_2_Panda_Control** we implemented a second version of our project with a more complex robot and control with both the hand aperture and pose angles.

-In the project_presentation folder, a Power Point file containing a brief description of the overall work is present.
+- In the **project_presentation folder**, a Power Point file containing a brief description of the overall work is present.

-In the images and videos folders all the media used for this repository and the ppt presentation can be found.
+- In the **images** and **videos** folders all the media used for this repository and the ppt presentation can be found.

 ## High Level Architecture